TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 setter methods.
 Where possible, Symfony dependency injection should be used for all cases where DI is required.

-Non-service "data objects" like extbase model instances or DTOs should be instantiated via :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()` if they are non-final and support XCLASSing.
+Non-service "data objects" like Extbase model instances or DTOs should be instantiated via :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()` if they are non-final and support XCLASSing.
 For final classes without dependencies the `new` keyword can be used.